 Just like every other CFDs broker, plus500 works by providing its clients with access to the financial market.
 They make it possible for traders to be able to open buy and sell position on financial instruments without having actually to bear the risk of owning such instrument.
 The traders are able to do this through the leverage benefits provided by Plus500.
 This leverage maximizes the traders buying and selling ability by multiplying the actual account balance of such trader in retrospect to the amount of margin chosen upon sign up.

 Plus500 Cryptocurrencies Trading- how it works?

 The rise of Bitcoin has made the world switch their attention towards cryptocurrency trading.
 With many people now buying into various ICO (initial coin offering), cryptocurrency trading is showing no sign of slowing down anytime soon.
 This is why Plus500 has focused a lot of attention on cryptocurrencies.

 Plus500 makes it possible for traders to make buy and sell trades on Cryptocurrencies without having actually to own them.
-They simply bet on whether this Cryptocurrency will increase in its value or reduce in value.
+They simply speculate on whether this Cryptocurrency will increase in its value or reduce in value.

 Bitcoin is the most traded Cryptocurrency on the broker platform.
 Though with the previous leverage of up to 1:30, the reduction of the leverage to a maximum of 1:5, which translate into having every $/£/€ invested worth just 5 times its original value.
 This hasn’t stopped traders from still getting involved with Plus500 Bitcoin trading.